skrish13/skrish13.github.io/about.md

 - [Shelfwatch](https://paralleldots.com/shelfwatch)
   - Pivoted from Medical AI to revenue making products.
-  - Built the ML for the retail computer visionproduct from scratch to 1M+ ARR, alongside a brilliant team of engineers.
+  - Built the ML for the retail computer vision product from scratch to 1M+ ARR, alongside a brilliant team of engineers.

 #### 2016-2018